mattermost/docs/source/scale/high-availability-cluster.rst

         "StreamingPort": 8075
     },

-  For more information about these settings, see :ref:`high-availability`.
+  For more information about these settings, see the `High Availablity configuration settings <https://docs.mattermost.com/configure/environment-configuration-settings.html#high-availability>`__ documentation.

 4. Stop NGINX.
 5. Upgrade each Mattermost instance.